 Day 1 of PASS in Harare!
 Pan African Space Station (PASS) officially lands in The National Gallery of Zimbabwe (NGZ) – broadcasting LIVE from 9 – 12 November, 15:00 – 21:00 (CAT) daily.
 Kudzanai Chiurai will launch his first ever solo exhibition in his home country this afternoon at the gallery titled ‘We Need New Names’.
 Join us at NGZ or via our live stream.
 Thursday 9 November 15:00 – PASS opening/music selection 16:00 – Njabulo Mbono and Irene Staunton of Weaver Press joined by guests Farai …

-From 9 – 12 November, the Pan African Space Station (PASS) will land in The National Gallery of Zimbabwe (NGZ) in the centre of Harare – broadcasting LIVE from 15:00 – 21:00 (CAT) daily.
-Join us at NGZ or via our live stream.
-In collaboration with visual artist Kudzanai Chiurai, who will launch his first ever solo exhibition in his home country titled ‘We Need New Names’, Chimurenga will install the PASS studio as a public research platform towards our upcoming Zimbabwe focused …
+From 9 – 12 November, the Pan African Space Station (PASS) landed in The National Gallery of Zimbabwe (NGZ) in the centre of Harare.
+In collaboration with visual artist Kudzanai Chiurai, who launched his first ever solo exhibition in his home country titled ‘We Need New Names’, Chimurenga installed the PASS studio as a public research platform towards a Zimbabwe focused issue of the Chimurenga Chronic.
+Looking into the inventions of Zimbabwe, the programming examined music as the paradigm through which the …

 Champeta Punk will be residents of the Pan African Space Station LIVE from Mexico City from 31 October – 5 November (no broadcast on Wednesday 1 November due to Dia de los Muertos/Day of the Dead), everyday from 16:00 – 20:00 (CDT).
 Tune in via www.panafricanspacestation.org.za Champeta Punk is a party collective based in Mexico City and Bogotá.
 Started in 2013 by two Colombians living in Mexico City, David Rincon and Fabian Vega, the …